 The Pantages in the 1930s: The theatre closed in mid-1932.

-It's the Fox Pantages.
+It became the Fox Pantages.
 This August 24, 1932 L.A.
 Times article noted that the Pantages clan was out and Fox West Coast would assume sole management of the theatre.
-Pantages, however, still retained an ownership interest in the building.
-They goofed a bit on that 1929 opening date and also that the theatre would "remain open" when it was actually closed at the time.
+The "BUY" word in the headline is misleading as Pantages didn't own the building.
+What Fox bought was Pantages' 50% share in the partnership that controlled the lease.
+The Times goofed a bit on that 1929 opening date and also by stating that the theatre would "remain open" when it was actually closed at the time.
 Thanks to David Saffer for locating the article.

 In 1940 the L.A.
 Philharmonic moved out of the Philharmonic Auditorium and, with Leopold Stokowski conducting, did a season at the Pantages.
 In "Symphonies Expected To Fill Seats," a February 18 L.A.
 Times article, several of the ladies noted that they liked eating at the Brown Derby before the concerts.

-A July 6, 1949 Variety article about the change of ownership.
+A July 6, 1949 Variety article about the change of ownership but noting that Rodney Pantages would continue as manager.
 Thanks to Mike Hume for finding it on Internet Archive.
 The fancy neon filigree atop the vertical sign was replaced by an "RKO."

 The disastrous tenure of Hughes at RKO had begun when he bought enough stock to control the company in May 1948.
 A July 13, 1949 Variety article noted that the staff at the studio was breathing easier when Hughes became head of production, thinking that would put the near-dormant lot back into full swing.
 A July 27 Variety article noted that Malcolm Kingsberg, head of RKO Theatres, had finalized the theatre sale with Roger [sic] Pantages.
-It was noted that Pantages was bowing out of the theatre business but would continue to maintain an office in the building.
+Rodney's participation had morphed a bit since the earlier announcement.
+In the later story it was noted that he was bowing out of the operation but would continue to maintain an office in the building.
+Rodney died in 1986 with the L.A.
+Times covering his death.

 The only other RKO theatre in Los Angeles at the time was the RKO Hillstreet.
 Although the RKO board approved a plan to spin their theatres off as a separate company in March 1949, this didn't happen until 1953 when they were sold to Albert A. List.
 Hughes lasted until 1955 at RKO when he sold his stock to General Teleradio, a subsidiary of General Tire and Rubber.
 Early in Hughes' tenure the theatre division was the only part of the company making money.
 By the time he got out, that division had been gone for two years.
 After a 1967 merger of RKO Theatres, Inc. with the Stanley-Warner Corp. (the by-then-separate company operating the former Warner Bros. theatres) it became RKO Stanley-Warner Theatres.